phenotypic/Encrypted-Chat/README.md

 ## Notes

 - By default, the script generates self-signed SSL certificates.
-While these certificates offer the benefits of SSL/TLS encryption, they cannot be automatically verified since they are not issued by recognised Certificate Authorities (CA).
-As such, it is important to manually validate your peer's public key.
+While these certificates offer the benefits of SSL/TLS encryption, they cannot be automatically verified since they are not issued by a recognised Certificate Authority.
+As such, it is important to manually validate your peer's public key using using out-of-band communication to protect against man-in-the-middle attacks.